 A compact electric scooter weighing only 18 pounds.

 With solid wheels and suspension attached to the front wheel, this electric scooter gives you a bang for your buck.
 And, speaking of functionality, the electric scooter has a cruise mode to set it at a specific speed, making it easier for new riders to practice and improve.

 While this electric scooter can get up to a decent speed, parents must set one out of the two preset speed limits for younger kids.
 However, if the kids are responsible enough, there might be no need to restrict the speed limit.

 For a comfortable riding experience, the Segway Ninebot E10 offers a thumb throttle.

 The scooter has a top speed of 10 miles per hour, goes 6.2 miles on a single charge, and is recommended for kids eight and above.
 This electric scooter ranges from $230 to $450 depending on the type of scooter, with the E10 being one of the most exceptionally affordable than the Segway.

 Razor has stepped into child-safe electric scooters, providing customers with awesome electric-powered two-wheel rides.

 The bike’s frame is specifically crafted for kids and teenagers.
 The Razor E100 has soft pneumatic tires, further improving the ride experience and giving lots of stability.

 The two 12-volt batteries provide enough juice for around 7 miles.

-It’s a good choice for teenagers already familiar with riding electric scooters with a twist throttle.
-Kids and teenagers riding the electric scooter for the first time can find adjusting the throttle and maintaining balance at the same time a difficult endeavor until they get used to it.
+It’s a nice choice for teenagers already familiar with riding electric scooters with a twist throttle.
+Kids and tweens riding the electric scooter for the first time can find adjusting the throttle and maintaining balance at the same time a difficult endeavor until they get used to it.